awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-expressions.md

                            .build()
 ```

-`Expression`s usually require a map of expression values that provides the values for the placeholders in the string expression\.
+`Expression`s usually require a map of expression values\.
+The map provides the values for the placeholders in the string expression\.
 The map key consists of the placeholder name preceded with a colon \(`:`\) and the map value is an instance of [AttributeValue](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/dynamodb/model/AttributeValue.html)\.
 The [AttributeValues](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/internal/AttributeValues.html) class has convenience methods to generate an `AttributeValue` instance from a literal\.
 Alternatively, you can use the `AttributeValue.Builder` to generate an `AttributeValue` instance\.

 The following snippet shows a map with two entries after comment line 2\.
 The string passed to the `expression()` method, shown after comment line 1, contains the placeholders that DynamoDB resolves before performing the operation\.
-This snippet contains no map of expression names, because *price* is a permissible attribute name\.
+This snippet doesn't contain a map of expression names, because *price* is a permissible attribute name\.

 ```
     public static void scanAsync(DynamoDbAsyncTable productCatalog) {